 Nails were the norm a few years ago, when dabbing gained popularity, and they are more sophisticated and convenient than pans.
 They are typically made of titanium, glass, or quartz and designed to slide a rig-bong sole down the tube.
 Like frying pans, nails require a source of heat, such as a torch.
 Although they are considered superior to pans for many users, nails have declined in popularity.
-They were replaced by today’s most popular dabbing surface, the firecracker or banger.
+They were replaced by today’s most popular Dabbing surface, the firecracker or banger.

 Dab platforms that increase steam diffusion (with special notches and formations in the glass) result in smoother and more pleasant accesses.
 The temperature of the nail or banger is critical.
 Some experts recommend starting at around 650 degrees Fahrenheit (343 degrees Celsius), while others advise a temperature of 600 to 700 degrees Fahrenheit.
-Higher temperatures can lead to degradation of the terpenes in the concentrate.
+Higher temperatures can lead to the degradation of the terpenes in the concentrate.
 That affects the taste, aroma, and even medicinal efficacy.

 Also known as “dry sieve” or “pollen,” it is one of the oldest forms of cannabis concentrates and dates back thousands of years.
 In its purest form, Kief is just trichomes, without plant matter.
 The “Kief Connoisseur” grade comprises only the trichomes’ heads, with none of the almost microscopic stems.
-Kief is the simplest of the concentrates.
-It is easily and safely produced in the home and does not involve solvents, heat, complex procedures, or chemical reactions.
+Kief is the simplest of concentrates.
+It is quickly and safely produced in the home and does not involve solvents, heat, complex procedures, or chemical reactions.

 CONCENTRATES 3: CLASSIC AX

-Classic hashish or “chocolate,” also called “pressing,” is when the plant’s trichomes are separated and compressed, often by hand.
+Traditional hashish or “chocolate,” also called “pressing,” is when the plant’s trichomes are separated and compressed, often by hand.
 It creates a mass of resin resulting from crushed trichomes.
 Depending on the harvesting technique used and the quality of the cannabis used, a hash can result in different colors.
 They range from yellow to dark brown and even black (depending on the plant and foreign matter in the final product).
-Examples of hashish would include “bubble hash” and “full melt hash.”
+Examples of hashish include “bubble hash” and “full melt hash.”
 Some of the best old-school Hash comes from Afghanistan, Lebanon, Morocco, and India.

 WATER HASH OR BUBBLE

 Technically, ice water acts as a solvent.
 A popular product for creating a bubble or water hash is bags.
 This shape involves a series of bags that feature different pores’ densities, becoming finer as the process progresses.
 That determines the variety of qualities.
-You can easily create water hash by home growers, inexpensively, and with relatively little effort.
+You can easily create water hash by home growers inexpensively and with relatively little effort.